coderars/webpack-eleventy-img-loader/README.md

 ⚠ THIS PACKAGE IS UNDER HEAVY DEVELOPMENT ⚠ USE WITH CAUTION ⚠

-ℹ I'm going to release the production-ready v1.0.0 soon. ℹ
+ℹ I'm going to release a production-ready version soon. ℹ

 Requires Node 12+

 Webpack 5 image loader built around [@11ty/eleventy-img](https://www.npmjs.com/package/@11ty/eleventy-img) (uses [sharp](https://sharp.pixelplumbing.com/)) to convert and optimize images.
+With the power of [`eleventy-img`](https://www.11ty.dev/docs/plugins/image/#usage) this loader can also download (and cache) remote images - e.g. from your headless CMS - via [fetch files](#fetching-remote-images).

 The purpose of this loader is to reduce dependencies for your [11ty](https://www.11ty.dev/) and [Webpack](https://webpack.js.org/) based projects.
 It'll use your existing 11ty packages, so there's no need for another image processor to handle images running through Webpack.
 Fewer dependencies mean faster builds.